jng215/Coursera_GCData/README.md

 The tidy data set, tidyAverageData.txt, and the R script can be obtained in the Github repo link below:
 - https://github.com/jng215/Coursera_GCData

-There is a CodeBook.md file that describes the variables in the tidy data set.
+In the same Github line above, there is a CodeBook.md file that describes the variables in the tidy data set.

 Thank you.